-During 2012/13, the Council complied with all its legislative and regulatory requirements with regard to its treasury activities.
+During 2013/14, the Council complied with all its legislative and regulatory requirements with regard to its treasury activities.
 The Council's debt and investment position is organised by the treasury management service in order to ensure adequate liquidity for revenue and capital activities, security for investments and to manage risks within all treasury management activities.
 Procedures and controls to achieve these objectives are well established both through regular reporting to Members and through officer activity detailed in the Council's Treasury Management Practices.

-As at 31 March 2013, the Council had £23.603m in investments.
+As at 31 March 2014, the Council had £27.615m in investments.
 As a result of the continuing difficulties in economic conditions, interest rates remained at historic lows.
-The Council maintained an average balance of £30.985m of internally managed funds which earned an average rate of 0.75%.
-This compares with a budget assumption of £20m investment balances earning an average rate of 0.90%.
+The Council maintained an average balance of £37.355m of internally managed funds which earned an average rate of 0.52%.
+This compares with a budget assumption of £20m investment balances earning an average rate of 0.75%.
 However, the performance indicator for investment returns is to achieve returns above the 7 day LIBID rate.
-This average rate for 2012/13 was 0.39% so this performance indicator has been met.
+This average rate for 2013/14 was 0.35% so this performance indicator has been met.

-Concerns over the security of financial institutions continued, resulting in a cautious approach, whereby investments continued to be dominated by low counterparty risk considerations.
+Continued uncertainty in the aftermath of the 2008 financial crisis promoted a cautious approach, whereby investments continued to be dominated by low counterparty risk considerations.
 The treasury strategy has therefore been to postpone borrowing to avoid the cost of holding higher levels of investments and to reduce counterparty risk.
-No borrowing was undertaken during the year.

 No rescheduling of debt was done as the average 1% differential between the PWLB new borrowing rates and premature repayment rates made rescheduling unviable.
-The Council repaid £598k of maturing debt during the year (having a rate of 10.125%) using investment balances, thus reducing the Council's average borrowing rate to 4.55%.
-The Council's total principal debt outstanding as at 31 March 2013 was £26.122m.
-The management of the debt portfolio resulted in a fall in the average interest rate of 0.61%, representing a net saving of £160k per annum.
+The Council repaid £1.920m of maturing debt during the year (having a rate of 10.375%) and took out two new loans to fund the maturing debt and unfinanced capital expenditure.
+One was a ten year loan at a rate of 2.48% and the other was a 7 year loan at a rate of 1.97%.
+This reduced the Council's average borrowing rate to 4.26%.
+The Council's total principal debt outstanding as at 31 March 2014 was £27.252m.
+The management of the debt portfolio resulted in a fall in the average interest rate of 0.29%, representing a net saving of £77k per annum.

-In order to ensure that borrowing levels are prudent over the medium term, the Council's external borrowing, net of investments, must only be for a capital purpose.
-This essentially means that the Council must not borrow to support revenue expenditure.
-The Council's underlying need to borrow for capital expenditure is termed the Capital Financing Requirement (CFR).
-The CFR results from the capital activity of the Council and what resources have been used to pay for the capital spend.
+In order to ensure that borrowing levels are prudent over the medium term and only for a capital purpose, the Council should ensure that its gross external borrowing does not, except in the short term, exceed the total of the Capital Financing Requirement (CFR) in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years.
+The CFR is the Council's underlying need to borrow for capital expenditure.
+The CFR results from the capital activity of the Council and resources used to pay for the capital spend.
 It represents the unfinanced capital expenditure for the year and prior years' unfinanced capital expenditure which has not yet been paid for by revenue or other resources.

-The Council's unfinanced capital expenditure for 2012/13 is shown in the following table:
+The Council's unfinanced capital expenditure for 2013/14 is shown in the following table: